Coronavirus: Which countries have travel bans? - KEYT | KCOY

 United States

-The US ban only applies to the 26 countries in the Schengen Area free movement zone: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
+On Saturday, US Vice President Mike Pence announced that travel from the UK and Ireland will be suspended starting Monday night.

-The island nations of UK and Ireland are not included in the ban, despite there being COVID-19 cases in both countries.
+This is in addition to the previous US ban applying to the 26 countries in the Schengen Area free movement zone: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

 Trump said Wednesday that there would be “exemptions for Americans who have undergone appropriate screenings.”